(2008-10-21)

 In the approximation of geometrical optics,

-the optical density of a (bounded) transmission
+the optical density of a bounded transmission

 of the ratio of the incoming light intensity to the outgoing intensity.

-This is to say that density = log (opacity) since the opacity of
+That's to say that density = log (opacity) since the opacity of

 a substrate is defined as the aforementioned ratio.